 What is a Small Cap Stock?

 Every public company has other, less obvious things in common: size, value, and financial characteristics.
-While you can't directly compare things like P/E ratio of two companies in different sectors or industries, you can compare companies of similar valuations.
+While you can't directly compare things like P/E ratio of two companies in different sectors or industries, you can compare companies of similar sizes and valuations.

 For example, thirty of the largest American-based companies (sorry, Canadians!) are in the Dow Jones Industrial Average.
-You won't find a small company worth only a hundred million dollars there; these companies are worth billions (see Apple Computer or Exxon Mobil).
+You won't find a small company worth only dozens or a hundred million dollars there; these companies are worth billions (see Apple Computer or Exxon Mobil).
 Similarly, the S&P 500 market index contains the 500 most valuable companies, in terms of market capitalization, traded on US stock markets.